 - When your client points their finger at you.
 If a client claims your work resulted in costly damages to their business, you could face a costly lawsuit for those losses.
 Professional liability coverage can help cover these costs.

-- When the devil’s in the details.
-We trust that you’re very careful and thorough in your work, but every once in a while a mistake might slip through the cracks.
+- When you miss an important detail.
+We trust that you’re very careful and thorough in your work, but occasionally, a mistake might slip through the cracks.
 If you overlook an important detail that results in your client not receiving the agreed upon service, your professional liability coverage is designed to protect you from costs associated with the situation.

 How else can I protect my business from professional liability risks?

 Here are some things you can do as a small business owner to help protect your business from professional liability risks and help avoid lawsuits as a result of mistakes in your work:

 - Stay organized!
 It’s always important to have a written and signed contract that spells out exactly what is and isn’t expected of you from your clients.
 It should have concrete deadlines and fees outlined as well.
 Have a calendar to follow deadlines and store paperwork in an easy to find location.

 - Keep an open channel of communication.
 While you’re working on a project or service for clients, make sure you’re consistently and clearly communicating with them about the status of the job.
 This helps keep their expectations more realistic.

 - Have the proper steps in place to avoid disaster.
 Having proper quality control policies and procedures in place for your small business can be a big help in avoiding errors or omissions that result in a lawsuit.
 Doing regular follow-ups with clients is also a best practice.